 Are they fighting?
 Courting?
 Defending a territory?
 Trying to attract a mate?
 Or are they using some odd method to find food?

 The first step in learning to understand bird behavior is to get a sense of the range of things that birds do and get a handle on what preoccupies them.

 But don’t stop there.
 The real fun comes in seeing it all from a bird’s point of view—and going beyond to explore why birds are doing what they’re doing and uncover the forces that shape their decisions and actions.

-You’ve just seen a massive V-shaped flock of geese passing overhead, an entire flotilla of ducks bobbing their heads rhythmically, or maybe a handful of crows dive-bombing a hawk.
-They’re awe-inspiring to witness, but do you feel confident interpreting these behaviors?
-Are you eager to know more about what’s actually going on?
+Do you tend to linger after you’ve spotted a bird to check out what it’s doing?
+When you see a massive V-shaped flock of geese passing overhead, an entire flotilla of ducks bobbing their heads rhythmically, or a handful of crows dive-bombing a hawk, do you feel confident interpreting what is happening?

 We developed this course to help you think like a bird.
 It is designed to transform your birdwatching experiences by giving you all the tools you need to understand why your favorite birds act the way they do, no matter where in the world you go.

 - Become familiar with the full spectrum of bird behavior through stunning field clips.